Synchronized step multilevel Markov chain Monte Carlo: Experimental results

 \section{Experimental results}

-In this section we consider three numerical examples.
-To begin, we present a very simple toy problem taken from \cite{madrigal-cianci_analysis_2023} to illustrate the effectiveness and sanity of the proposed methodology.
-The second problem is a two-dimensional extension to the first Gaussian problem that highlights the need for adaptation and resynchronization in the SYNCE coupling method.
-The third problem involves uncertainty quantification for Darcy flow.
-This example is a well known benchmark and will be used to compare the algorithms.
+In this section, we validate the performance of the SYNCE coupling method through four numerical examples.
+The first example is a simple Gaussian taken from~\cite{madrigal-cianci_analysis_2023} to illustrate the effectiveness and sanity of the proposed methodology.
+The second example is a two-dimensional extension to the first Gaussian problem that highlights the need for adaptation and resynchronization in the SYNCE coupling method.
+These two examples are not BIP involving a likelihood function, but are useful to illustrate the performance of the proposed coupling method.
+The third example is a prey-predator model governed by a system of ordinary differential equations (ODEs) taken from~\cite{lykkegaard_multilevel_2023} to compare the proposed method with the AEM enhanced MLDA coupling method described in~\cref{subsubsec:delayed-acceptance-coupling}.
+The final example involves uncertainty quantification for Darcy flow~\cite{madrigal-cianci_analysis_2023,dodwell2015hierarchical}.
+This example is a well known benchmark and will be used to show that the proposed methodology satisfies the assumptions needed for the $\epsilon$-cost complexity theorem in the supplementary material~\cref{supp:ml-mcmc-cost-synce}.